cliqz-oss/browser-f/README.md

 ## Running

-To test the build use regular Firefox process followed with:
+To test the build use the regular Firefox process followed by:

 * change working directory `cd mozilla-release`
 * set environment variables: